Burlington, Ontario

-Burlington is a city in the Regional Municipality of Halton at the west end of Lake Ontario in Ontario, Canada.
-Located approximately half way between Toronto and Niagara Falls, it is part of the Greater Toronto Area and Hamilton metropolitan census area.
+Burlington is a city in Halton Region at the west end of Lake Ontario in Ontario, Canada.

+Burlington is part of the Greater Toronto Area, the Hamilton census metropolitan area, and the Golden Horseshoe urban region.

 History

-Before the 19th century, the area between the provincial capital of York and the township of West Flamborough was home to the Mississauga nation.
+Before the 19th century, the land on which Burlington now stands was home to the Mississauga nation.
+The British purchased the land from the Mississaugas in Upper Canada Treaties 3 (1792), 8 (1797), 14 (1806), and 19 (1818).

 In 1792, John Graves Simcoe, the first lieutenant governor of Upper Canada, named the western end of Lake Ontario "Burlington Bay" after the town of Bridlington in the East Riding of Yorkshire, England.

-The British purchased the land on which Burlington now stands from the Mississaugas in Upper Canada Treaties 3 (1792), 8 (1797), 14 (1806), and 19 (1818).
 Treaty 8 concerned the purchase of the Brant Tract, 3450 acres on Burlington Bay which the British granted to Mohawk chief Joseph Brant for his service in the American Revolutionary War.
 Joseph Brant and his household settled on this tract of land around 1802.
-Brant is accordingly often referred to as the founder of Burlington, and the city of Burlington still celebrates an annual Joseph Brant Day in early August.
+Brant is accordingly often referred to as the founder of Burlington, and the city still celebrates an annual Joseph Brant Day in early August.

 Subsequent disputes between the Mississaugas of the Credit First Nation and the Canadian government over payment for the Brant Tract and the Toronto Purchase were settled in 2010 for the sum of $145 million (CAD).

-By the turn of the 19th century, the name "Burlington" was already in common use.
 With the completion of the local survey after the War of 1812, the land was opened for settlement.
 Early farmers prospered in the Burlington area because the area had fertile soil and moderate temperatures.
 Produce from the farms was shipped out via the bustling docks of the lakeside villages of Port Nelson and Wellington Square, as well as Brown's Wharf in the nearby village of Port Flamborough (which was to become Aldershot).
 Lumber taken from the surrounding forests also competed for space on the busy docks.
 In the latter half of the 19th century, increased wheat production from Western Canada convinced local farmers to switch to fruit and vegetable production.

 In 1873, the villages of Wellington Square and Port Nelson merged to become the Village of Burlington which then became the Town of Burlington in 1914.
 The arrival of large steamships on the Great Lakes made the small docks of the local ports obsolete, and the increased use of railway to ship goods marked the end of the commercial wharves.